timlg07/Sojourner-under-Sabotage-Server/README.md

 # Sojourner under Sabotage - Server
 ## Create the Unity build
-Build the Unity project with WebGL as target platform.
+Build the Unity project with WebGL as the target platform.
 Use `/src/main/resources/static/unity/` as build output directory.
 The source code or a prebuilt export can be found in the Sojourner-under-Sabotage-Game repository.

 ## Webpack Install and Build